toshon-jennings/DoubleCapsCorrect/README.md

 4. To auto-launch at startup:
    - Open File Explorer
    - Type `shell:startup` in the address bar
-   - Place a shortcut to the `.exe` there
+   - Place a shortcut to `DoubleCapsCorrect.exe` there

 </details>